 But this is not all.

-Using the patented pending One-Shot® Method has another great advantage.
+Using the patented One-Shot® Method has another great advantage.
 It is useful also for other parts besides the ones we have already industrialised.
 The One-Shot® Method as a matter of fact, can be implemented on any part and for this reason we often can propose this method before the development phase.

 In a way the One-Shot® Method is like a good pair of glasses.
 If you are near-sighted and cannot see faraway objects, landscapes or traffic lights well, the glasses will provide the adequate lenses to solve your problem.

 If on the contrary you are far-sighted and cannot see your PC well or read a book because the letters are blurry, with the same glasses you can find the right lenses to solve this problem, too.

 As I was saying earlier, the One-Shot® Method aims at reducing production times by optimising the production phases.